L-2 Regularized maximum likelihood for $\beta$-model in large and sparse networks: Data examples

-The third consideration is that both networks, despite their small sizes, are very sparse, as shown in Table \ref{tab::data-1::net-stats}, { especially the \emph{emotional support}, \emph{informational support} and \emph{co-study} networks.
-To alleviate this sparsity, we combined the three networks by summing up the degrees of each node in each subgroup as \emph{support} network, resulting average degrees of $5.51(4.33)$ (2019-09) and $5.46(4.63)$ (2020-04), respectively.} Degree distributions suggest that $\beta_i$'s might not be $\ell_0$-sparsity, and our proposed $\ell_2$-regularized MLE with a small $\lambda$ seems appropriate. {We removed isolated nodes in each network and fit $\beta$-models to the social networks, with candidate choices of $\lambda \in \{0, e^{0.5}-1, \cdots, e^6-1\}$.
-The first three columns in Figure \ref{fig::data-1::lambda-sensitivity} show the AIC curves for each type of social network in the two subgroups respectively.
-The \emph{friendship} network turns out to be too sparse that our AIC criterion suggests choosing a large $\lambda$, and this will lead to an estimation with similar $\hat \beta_{\lambda;i}$'s for all nodes.
-It is also conceptually difficult to combine with other networks, so we do not consider the friend network in our following analysis.
-As for the other two networks, the AIC plots suggest choosing $\lambda= 0.65$ for the \emph{interaction} network and $\lambda= 0$ for the \emph{support} network, respectively. }
+Figure \ref{fig::swiss-degree-hist} shows quite continuous empirical degree distributions in \emph{interaction} and \emph{support} networks, suggesting that the $\beta$-sparsity assumption \citep{chen2019analysis, stein2020sparse} does not hold for this data.
+Therefore, our proposed $\ell_2$-regularized MLE is more appropriate.
+We remove isolated nodes in each network and fit $\beta$-models to the social networks, with candidate choices of $\lambda \in \{0, e^{0.5}-1, \ldots, e^6-1\}$.
+The first three columns in Figure \ref{fig::data-1::lambda-sensitivity} show the curves of our AIC-type criterion \eqref{our-AIC-criterion} for each network in the two subgroups.
+We select $\lambda$ by minimizing this criterion.
+Our AIC criterion suggests choosing a large $\lambda$ for \emph{friendship} network -- this suggests that this network may be too sparse and does not contain sufficient information for meaningfully fitting a $\beta$-model.
+It is also conceptually difficult to combine \emph{friendship} with other types of networks.
+Therefore, we exclude the \emph{friendship} network from further analysis.
+The AIC plots suggest choosing $\lambda= 0.65$ for the \emph{interaction} network and $\lambda= 0$ for the \emph{support} network, respectively.